seancorfield/seancorfield.github.io/content/md/posts/2023/04/16/calva-joyride-portal.md

 > See my [Portal: Launch and Usage](https://github.com/seancorfield/vscode-calva-setup/blob/develop/README.md#portal-launch-and-usage) notes in my `vscode-calva-setup` repo for more details.

-The I arrange the workspace so I have the two Portal windows on the right (stacked so the `tap>` window is top-right and the `**logging**` window is bottom-right) and my editor(s) on the left.
+Then I arrange the workspace so I have the two Portal windows on the right (stacked so the `tap>` window is top-right and the `**logging**` window is bottom-right) and my editor(s) on the left.
 When Portal opens, I press `ctrl+alt+e ctrl+alt+right`, if needed, to move them to the right group,